The Corporate Tax Planning Law Review: Malaysia

 i Entity selection and business operations

-Under the Malaysian Income Tax Act 1967 (ITA), most of the business entities above are taxable given the non-exhaustive definition of a taxable person under the ITA.3 However, Malaysia offers a multitude of tax exemptions under the ITA and the Promotion of Investments Act 1986 (PIA), which exempt either the entirety of the income of an entity from tax or income in respect of specific business activities.
+Under the Malaysian Income Tax Act 1967 (the ITA), most of the business entities above are taxable given the non-exhaustive definition of 'a taxable person' under the ITA.3 However, Malaysia offers a multitude of tax exemptions under the ITA and the Promotion of Investments Act 1986 (the PIA), which exempt either the entirety of the income of an entity from tax or income in respect of specific business activities.
 Tax incentives are also offered in the form of allowances or increased tax deductions.

 For multinational businesses considering establishing a presence in Malaysia, entity selection plays a pivotal role as it will affect the rate of tax payable and tax incentives available.

 Sole proprietorships and partnerships